eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/k-combined-presentation-of-attestations.md

 User include the following:

 - **Relying Party-Specific Identifiers**: Unique identifiers assigned by the Relying Party—such as customer or contract numbers—that can be used to associate multiple attestations with the same User.

+- **Session-Based Binding**: It can be assumed that attributes presented in a single presentation response are belonging to the same User.

-- **Attribute-Based Binding**: Attestations may include a shared unique identifier (e.g., a PID number), which can serve as a binding reference across different attestations.
+- **Attribute-Based Binding**: Attestations may include a shared unique identifier (e.g., a PID number), which can serve as a binding reference across different attestations, or redundant person identification data (such as name and date of birth), which can be used to related attestations to each other and to person, analogous to the present-day process, based on paper documents

 - **Issuer-Attested Binding**: An Issuer may issue a dedicated attestation to the Wallet Unit explicitly confirming that two or more attestations relate to the same entity.

-- **Cryptographic Binding**: The Wallet Unit generates a Proof of Association (PoA) demonstrating that the private keys associated with the involved attestations are managed by the same WSCD.
+- **Cryptographic Binding**: The Wallet Unit generates a cryptographic binding demonstrating that the private keys associated with the involved attestations are managed by the same WSCD.